LuKrlier/mcp-observatory/README.md

 The MCP Server exposes 5 tools that Claude can use:

 1. **get_server_metrics** - Overall server health and performance
+   - Optional `server_id` - if omitted, returns aggregated metrics for all servers
 2. **get_tool_stats** - Detailed statistics for a specific tool
+   - Optional `server_id` - if omitted, returns stats across all servers
 3. **get_error_logs** - Recent errors for debugging
+   - Optional `server_id` - if omitted, returns errors from all servers
 4. **get_cost_estimate** - Estimated API costs
+   - Optional `server_id` - if omitted, returns costs for all servers
 5. **analyze_performance** - AI-powered performance insights
+   - Optional `server_id` - if omitted, analyzes all servers

+**Note**: All tools support querying without `server_id` to get aggregated metrics across all your MCP servers.

 ## 🧪 Development Status